All Episodes

 So there's actually no variable from the memo that actually matches our foreign policy.

-and Coleman my argument here isn't that again I'm not saying that memo came to life and exactly what was written down on that is happening of course there were more memos of course there were more decisions that were added in afterwards I'm At that moment, Dave has to go, okay.
+Coleman, my argument here isn't that, again, I'm not saying that memo came to life and exactly what was written down on that has happened.

-I was very clear that six out of the seven have happened.
+At that moment, Dave has to go, okay, I was very clear that six out of the seven have happened.

 I've said it multiple times on Joe Rogan's podcast and anywhere else that I've had a platform.

-Six of the seven have happened, and there's one left, and President Donald Trump is flirting with war with Iran.
+Six of the seven have happened and there's one left and President Donald Trump is flirting with war with Iran.

-By the way, the war with Iran that he says the Israelis were dragging us into, and that Donald Trump should have been impeached over even before we did anything about Iran.
+By the way, the war with Iran that he says the Israelis were dragging us into and that Donald Trump should have been impeached over even before we did anything about Iran.

 Do you remember that, Dave?

-That was the problem that we had with you, is that not that you were wrong on some of this other stuff, though I do believe that you are.
+That was the problem that we had with you is that not that you were wrong on some of this other stuff, though I do believe that you are.

 Fine.